 This means you will no longer be allowed to ask tenants to cover the cost of their own referencing.
 You also won’t be able to charge check-in, inventory or admin fees.

-The only two exceptions are two kinds of ‘default’ fees.
+The only three exceptions are for contract amendments and two kinds of ‘default’ fees.
 These are fees you can charge when the tenant breaks the tenancy agreement.
-You will have to write these clauses into your contract to be able to charge tenants these two fees while the tenancy is in progress.
+You will have to write these clauses into your contract to be able to charge tenants these fees while the tenancy is in progress.

 (a) Late Rent Fees